open-telemetry/opentelemetry-python/README.md

 ## Documentation

 The online documentation is available at https://opentelemetry-python.readthedocs.io/.
-To access the documentation for the latest version, see https://opentelemetry-python.readthedocs.io/en/latest/.
+To access the latest version of the documentation, see https://opentelemetry-python.readthedocs.io/en/latest/.

 ## Contributing